 Information in this guide is based on the rules in the following official manual of the MLA 9th edition.

-If you paraphrase information from a source, quote a source, or use ideas or content from a source, you’ll need to cite that source in-text and in the works cited page at the end of your paper.
+If you paraphrase information from a source, quote a source, or use ideas or content from a source, you’ll need to cite that source in-text AND in the works cited page at the end of your paper.
 Each in-text citation must have an accompanying citation in your works cited page and vice versa.

 You'll need to create in-text citations throughout your paper in MLA format.
 An in-text citation in MLA includes the author(s) last name(s) and the page number where you found the information.
 In-text citations denote the source where you found the preceding information and they are often in parentheses at the end of a sentence.